 Because I was a natural light photographer, I was TERRIFIED of lighting.
 I learned to use lighting to work with weddings for receptions but that’s as fas as my knowledge went.

-When I realized I needed to step away from weddings, I knew I needed to make a shift.
+When I realized I needed to step away from weddings, I knew I need to make some changes.
 There were three main things I wanted- schedule flexibility, consistency and simple.

 That’s when lighting came in!
 Learning to use light has allowed me to provide more consistent work and have more control with my schedule.
 As a single mom, I need to be able to decide when I schedule sessions so it’s not affecting my time with my kids.

 I feel like these child portraits are so beautiful and SIMPLE.
 There’s no background to distract you from them and their adorable personalities.
 As my business changed, I knew I wanted to keep it simple and nothing say simple like a colored backdrop.